 A Cross-Cultural Relationship: My Personal Experience

 When I first met my husband, I was studying abroad in Munich during my junior year of college.
 Everything about Germany was fun and new and I was working hard to learn the language.
-Of course I noticed that there were cultural differences, but they didn’t bother me.
+Of course, I noticed that there were cultural differences, but they didn’t bother me.

-After my study abroad year came to a close, I returned to the US for my senior year at the College of William & Mary in Virginia.
+After my year of studying abroad came to a close, I returned to the US for my senior year at the College of William & Mary in Virginia.
 For the first time in my life, I was in a long-distance relationship.
 It was difficult, but it also allowed my partner and me to learn more about each other while we were each immersed in our home country’s culture.
 My mind was already made up, though.
 As soon as I graduated, I moved right back to Munich.

 From the Honeymoon to Rejection and Alienation